5l1v3r1/Anonymous-Hacker/README.md

 setup manualy noip.

 # Warning
 Edit the files so that your hostname is correct in files anonymous-hacker !!
-By default the hostname in kali.
+By default the hostname in linux.